microprediction/timemachines/README.md

 What's different:
   - Simple functional form.
 Time series "models" are literally functions, with a "skater" signature explained below.
 These functions suggest state machines that will perform sequential consumption of observations.
 The state machines emit vectors of forecasts of length *k*, and also standard deviations.
 NO CLASSES.
 NO DATAFRAMES.
 NO CEREMONY.
   - Simple combinations.
-Composition and combining in other ways is trivial.
+Stacking models, and combining in other ways, is easy due to the one-line format.
   - Simple tuning using virtually any optimization library.
 Skaters with *r* parameter are yet to be "fixed".
 They use a standardized hyper-parameter space (the cube) so that, using the the [HumpDay](https://github.com/microprediction/humpday) package, one can easily switch from from scipy.optimize to ax-platform or hyperopt, optuna, platypus, pymoo, pySOT, skopt, dlib, nlopt, bayesian-optimization, nevergrad and more ... including close to 100 of the best performing global optimization strategies.
   - Simple ongoing evaluation on fresh data.
 Skaters with no unassigned hyper-parameters can receive Elo ratings.
 See the [leaderboards](https://github.com/microprediction/timemachines-testing/tree/main/skater_elo_ratings/leaderboards) in the accompanying repository [timemachines-testing](https://github.com/microprediction/timemachines-testing).
 Those Elo ratings based on head to head battles on live, constantly refreshing data like at [microprediction.org](https://www.microprediction.org/browse_streams.html) - thereby discouraging hyperparameter overfiting.